shbhrsaha/shbhrsaha.github.io/_posts/2015-06-21-din-tai-fung.md

 The Shanghai location can be hard to find.
 Go to the third floor of the Super Brand Mall and look for directories.

 Din Tai Fung is a solid chain with reasonably-priced, quality food.
-You can't leave Shanghai without having xialongbao.
+You can't leave Shanghai without having xiaolongbao.
 Din Tai Fung wouldn't be a bad place to try it.

 Din Tai Fung.
 Shanghai, China